subutai-io/documentation/user/pages/03.software-components/chapter.md

 child_type: docs
 ---

+# Using Companion Software

-The following companion software are designed primarily for peer owners, <br> administrators, or operators, to facilitate management and monitoring of <br> peers, environments, and containers:
+The following companion software are designed primarily for <br> peer owners, administrators, or operators, to facilitate management <br> and monitoring of peers, environments, and containers:

 **[Using the E2E Plugin](e2e-plugin)**